johnalison/obsidian-notes/Journal/28 October 2024 Monday.md

 [[5391 Financing]]

+Seller relisted 5391 without making our disclosures known.
+- Started a new MRSP number only previous inspection!

 # [[Classifier Studies]]
 - Copying ZZ and ZH files to LPC
 - needed to update `study_name` in combined FvT script... rerunning